dllllb/pytorch-lifestream/docs/data_load/datasets.md

 2. `AugmentationIterableDataset` with `f_augmentations` if needed
 3. endpoint iterable dataset from `ptls.frames`

+`DuckDbDataset` with `i_filters` can be used for large (iterable mode) volume data.
+It does not require preprocessing step for record grouping.
+Any input format supported by DuckDB can be used.

 Other dataset order and combination are possible but not tested.

 ## Simple example